 How to Take AP Computer Science Principles

 If your school doesn't offer AP CSP or if you want to get a head start, you can sign up for our live online Computer Science Principles classes.
 Our classes are taught by experienced instructors with a small group of 2-6 students.
 We cover the content for the AP CSP Exam in 12 sessions, and we offer a companion Create Performance Task class to provide support for students to complete the Create component of the AP CSP Exam.
-This course is also great for students to take even if they are not planning to take the AP CSP Exam.
+The Create Task is a required portfolio project that students must submit to meet a set of coding requirements as defined by College Board.
+This provides a way for students to express their creativity and put their skills to the test.

 Now you know how to decide whether to take AP Computer Science Principles